MatheusRich/matheusrich.github.io/_posts/2020-07-18-baking-tasks-with-bake.md

 ```

 ## Wrapping up
 Bake makes really easy to create tasks.
 No DSL, no new syntax to learn.
 Just plain old Ruby methods!
-If you like it, give it some love by starring the repository [on Github][bake-gh].
+If you like it, give it some love by starring the repository [on GitHub][bake-gh].

 [bake-gh]: https://github.com/ioquatix/bake/